DegreeFull time – 3 years, part time – 4 years (with approval†)

 *NZQA approved subjects: see www.nzqa.govt.nz/qualifications-standards/awards/university-entrance

-†† We recommend that if you don't have a minimum of 18 credits at Level 3 in BOTH biology and chemistry, you have at least 16 credits at Level 2 in your secondary subject.
+†† We require that if you don't have a minimum of 18 credits at Level 3 in BOTH biology and chemistry, you have at least 16 credits at Level 2 in your secondary subject.

 Skills for tertiary study (including literacy and numeracy) may be acquired through study, work and/or life experience.
 Students who can demonstrate these skills may be approved for Alternative Entry.
 Literacy and numeracy assessments are available.